Images of Power: Art as an Historiographic Tool

 "Images of Power" attempts to guide the participant step-by-step through each image.
 This process is constructed to help the viewer achieve the working level of visual literacy essential in interpreting each piece's full message.
 In the process it should also become apparent that the appreciation of art--as well as the appreciation of history--requires active participation because creative interpretations can often lead to new understanding.

 The complete image of each artwork is presented first and is accompanied by an introduction to its general artistic qualities, historical context, and purposes.
-This is followed by a series of detail images that focus on the individual symbols of authority that work in combination to make up the whole artwork.
+This is followed by a series of details that focus on the individual symbols of authority that work in combination to make up the whole artwork.